home-assistant/home-assistant.io/source/_integrations/saj.markdown

 ---
-title: "SAJ Solar Inverter"
+title: SAJ Solar Inverter
-description: "Instructions on how to connect your SAJ Solar Inverter to Home Assistant."
+description: Instructions on how to connect your SAJ Solar Inverter to Home Assistant.
 ha_category:
   - Energy
 logo: saj.png
 ha_iot_class: Local Polling
-ha_release: "0.100"
+ha_release: '0.100'
 ---

 The `saj` sensor will poll a [SAJ](https://www.saj-electric.com/) solar inverter and present the values as sensors in Home Assistant.